RedFurrFox/SimpleGuildBot/README.md

 ## How to use?
 - Clone this repo by typing: `git clone https://github.com/RedFurrFox/SimpleGuildBot.git`.
-- Open this file then go to: `"Settings/settings.yaml"` and add your bot api in it.
+- Open this file then go to: `"Settings/settings.yaml"` and add your guilded bot and virustotal api in it.
 - run this file by running: `python main.py`.

 ## Statistics: